 We generated RNA-Seq data from active and anhydrobiotic (“tun” stage) tardigrades, and developmental stages of H. dujardini (Supplementary Table S1).
-[54]{Holt, 2011 #983}Gene finding using BRAKER [53] predicted 19,901 genes, with 914 isoforms (version nHd3.0).
+Gene finding using BRAKER [54] predicted 19,901 genes, with 914 isoforms (version nHd3.0).
+This set of gene models had higher completeness and lower duplication scores compared to those predicted with MAKER {Holt, 2011 #983}, which uses RNA-Seq and protein evidence (BRAKER : 90.7% MAKER: 77.9% genome based : 86.3%, Metazoan lineage used).
 Minor manual editing of this gene set to break approximately 40 fused genes generated version nHd3.1.
 These coding sequence predictions lacked 5’ and 3’ untranslated regions.
-Mapping of RNA-Seq data to the predicted coding transcriptome showed an average mapping proportion of 50%, but the mapping proportion was over 95% against the genome (Supplementary Table S5).
+Mapping of RNA-Seq data to the predicted coding transcriptome showed an average mapping proportion of 50~70%, but the mapping proportion was over 95% against the genome (Supplementary Table S5).
 A similar mapping pattern for RNA-Seq data to predicted transcriptome was also observed for R. varieornatus.
 Over 70% of the H. dujardini transcripts assembled with Trinity [55] mapped to the predicted transcriptome, and a larger proportion to the genome (Supplementary Table S6).
 RNA-seq reads that are not represented in the predicted coding transcriptome likely derived from UTR regions, unspliced introns or promiscuous transcription.
 We inferred functional and similarity annotations for ~50% of the predicted proteome (Table 2).

 Table 2 Comparison of the genomes of H. dujardini and R. varieornatus. * Uniquely retained ancestral genes include genes shared by only one Tardigrade and at least one non-Tardigrade taxon. ** Single-copy Orthologues: orthologues with CDS lengths differing by more than 20% were not considered.